realworldocaml/book/book/testing/README.md

 ```sh dir=examples/erroneous/broken_inline_test
   $ dune runtest
   File "test.ml", line 3, characters 0-66: rev is false.

   FAILED 1 / 1 tests
   [1]
 ```

 ### More readable errors with `test_eq`

-One annoyance with the test output we just saw is that it doesn't show the data associated with the failed test, thus making it harder to diagnose and fix the problem when it occurs.
+One problem with the test output we just saw is that it doesn't show the data associated with the failed test, thus making it harder to diagnose and fix the problem when it occurs.
 We can fix this if we signal a test failure by throwing an exception, rather than by